louisheath/javascript-course/9-forkify/notes.md

 We are using axios instead of `fetch()` for API calls because it automatically converts the result to JSON, and it provides better error handling.

 `npm install axiom --save`

-# JavaScript

-### Element.closest()

-Given a css selector as paramater, it finds the nearest ancestor matching that selector

-### data.goto

-Placing this in an HTML element allows us to store data in the template.

-E.g. `<... data-foo=1 />` can be retrieved in JS with `const foo = el.datasets.foo;`

-### Element.matches()

-Checks if the element satisfies some given css selectors. returns boolean.